SaiSindhuja197/mslearn-fabric/Instructions/Labs/gs-apache-spark.md

 ## Managing Your Virtual Machine

-Feel free to **Start, Stop**, or **Restart** your virtual machine as needed from the **Resources** tab.
+Feel free to **start, stop**, or **restart** your virtual machine as needed from the **Resources** tab.
 Your experience is in your hands!

    ![08](./Images2/resources.png)

 ## Utilizing the Zoom In/Out Feature

-To adjust the zoom level for the environment page, click the A↕ : 100% icon located next to the timer in the lab environment.
+To adjust the zoom level for the environment page, click the **A↕ : 100%** icon located next to the timer in the lab environment.

    ![08](./Images2/zoom.png)